 - Links to pages with healthy eating and lifestyle

-Keep in mind, this is only scratching the surface.
-There are more things you should do to optimize your content, including improving UX/UI and A/B-testing, but it goes beyond the scope of this article.
+Keep in mind, this is only scratching the surface of optimized content.
+There are more things you should do , including improving UX/UI, A/B-testing, video and image optimization, but that goes beyond the scope of this article.

 To find the proper keywords that fill the gaps in your content, you might be wondering…